• Print This Print

 What is shark finning?

-The “fins-attached” method of enforcing finning bans requires that sharks are brought to land with their fins naturally attached to their bodies.
-This ensures that the sharks have not been finned and limits the number of sharks a vessel can kill because whole sharks take up more of the limited storage space.
+The “fins-attached” method of enforcing finning bans requires that sharks be brought to land with their fins naturally attached to their bodies.
+This limits the number of sharks a vessel can kill because whole sharks take up more of a boat’s limited storage space.

 How many sharks are finned each year?